23 Ways to Warm Your Deck in Winter

 10. Portable Firepits

-Generating heat both above and below requiring a fire padOpens in a new tab. on wood or composite decks.
+The heat generated under the fire bowl requires a fire pad on wood and composite decks.
 Preventing accidental damage or fires on the deck.

-The ease and joy around a campfire is an excellent addition for your deck for a cooler winter evening or a beautiful deck attraction.
-You can even roast marshmallows on the flame.
+The ease and joy around a campfire is an excellent addition to your deck for a cooler winter evening.
+An attractive feature on your deck.

 11. Heated Deck Floor Matts

-Often used in winter to clear ice without damaging the decking but can also be used for limited heat on a deck.
-An electrical heat mat providing warmth for your feet while outside in the winter.
-A floor matt will not warm surfaces with infrared ray heat but remove the chill of the decking under your feet.
+It is often used in winter to clear ice without damaging the decking, but it can also be used for limited heat on a deck.
+An electrical heat mat provides warmth for your feet while outside in the winter.
+A floor mat will not warm surfaces with infrared ray heat but remove the chill of the decking under your feet.

 Passive Deck Heat

-Passive heat is not in-effective heat but warmth dependent on nature.
-If the suns out, with these deck elements, your deck will heat up.
+Passive heat cannot be controlled, and its warmth is dependent on nature.
+If the sun is out, with these deck elements, your deck will heat up.
 If it’s a cloudy day, you are better off with a deck heater.
 Without the sun, wind and sun walls will do little to heat up your deck.
-Effective on sunny, while increasing deck heaters effectiveness.
+Effective on sunny while increasing deck heaters’ effectiveness.
 Here are 9 more ways to heat a deck.

 12. Deck Wind Walls

 It is called wind chill for a reason.
 Wind blowing across a deck will cool anyone.
-A strategically placed wind wall sheltering the deck from the bone chilly winds increasing the comfort level of your deck.
+A strategically placed wind wall sheltering the deck from the bone-chilly winds increases the comfort level of your deck.

 13. Reflective Deck Walls

 The key is using reflective material for your wall panels.
-Material that absorbs heat may be good to release heat later in the evening, but you want reflective material to heat your deck now.
-Both wood and tinted glass reflect heat well.
-A little word of caution.
-Tinted glass can reflect light so well as to melt composite decking in a magnificent angle.
+Material that absorbs heat, like stones, may be good to release heat later in the evening, but you want reflective material to heat your deck now.

-14. Insulated Roof above the Deck to trap heat in
+14. Insulated Roof above the Deck, Trapping Heat.

-15. A skylight in your deck roof allowing the sun to warm the deck below
+15. A skylight in your deck roof allows the sun to warm the deck below

-Loosing some of the insulation value of a roof but allowing the suns rays to heat the deck passively.
-The warm air trapped on the deck while additional heat being added through the skylight.
-On sunny days the temperature on your deck can become quite comfortable even when it’s cold outside.
+You will lose some of the insulation value of a roof but allow the sun’s rays to heat the deck passively.
+The air trapped under the deck roof is passively heated by the skylight.

-16. Enclosing the wall and ceiling your deck.
+16. Enclosing the wall and ceiling of your deck.

 Even without a heater, the sunlight can quickly warm a sunroom.
 Raising the temperature to a comfortable level.
 Trapping the warm air and protecting the deck from the cold wind.